ASEC2026 Agenda “Strengthening African Security Through Innovation & Inclusion”

 19:00 - 22:00

-ASEC2026 attendees are invited to join us for an informal Event Dinner, to experience the food, ambience and entertainment Accra has to offer.
+ASEC2026 attendees are invited to join us for an informal Event Dinner, at the Hotel's Labadi Beach, to experience the food, ambience and entertainment Accra has to offer.
 A relaxed evening of further networking and discussion whilst enjoying refreshments and great food!
 For more information, please contact a member of the ASEC team.

 Thursday 09 July